dany-xu/Parkinsonian-Tremor-Detection-System/README.md

-This is an embedded system project Parkinsonian Tremor Detection System.
+This is an embedded system project Parkinsonian Tremor Detection System at NYU course Embedded System.

 The first task is to read gyro values from the board.